Small product sets in compact groups: The main result

-Let $G$ be a compact and second countable group with Haar probability measure $m_G$.
-Suppose $(A,B)$ is a pair of Borel sets in $G$ and define their \emph{product set} by
+Let $K$ be a compact and second countable Hausdorff group with Haar probability measure $m_K$.
+Given two subsets $A, B \subset K$, we define their \textbf{product set} $AB$ by

-Although the product set of $(A,B)$ may fail to be Borel measurable, it is always measurable with respect to the \emph{completion} of the Borel $\sigma$-algebra relative to $m_G$, so in particular the Haar measure of the product set $AB$ is always well-defined.
+If $A$ and $B$ are both Borel measurable subsets, then $AB$ is always measurable with respect to the \emph{$m_K$-completion} of the Borel $\sigma$-algebra on $K$, but it might fail to be Borel measurable.
+This technical point will not play a major role in this paper. \\

-A well-studied and fundamental question in additive combinatorics is how "small" the $m_G$-measure of $AB$ can be in terms of $m_G(A)$ and $m_G(B)$.
-Since $m_G$ is invariant under both left and right translations, it is clear that one always has the lower bound

-and equality happens if and only if either $A \subset B$ and $B$ is a conull subset of an open subgroup of $G$ or $B \subset A$ and $A$ is a conull subset of an open subgroup of $G$.